bryantm1123/bryantm1123.github.io/_pages/coding-projects.md

 This section contains various open-source programming projects on which I've worked.

 ## Github Projects
-These are projects that I've created and work on for fun and to gain experience with topics I use professionally.
+These are projects I've created and continue to work on for fun and to gain experience with topics I use professionally.

 ### News Reader
 A news reader app that collects news articles from a variety of sources and presents them in a scrolling feed.